kvarak/dnd/docs/_Classes/barbarian.md

 ### Coarse Negotiator
-*1st-level Path of the Marauder feature*

 You've learned a thing or two about how to make people see things from your perspective.
 You gain 2 skill points to spend on Leadership and 1 to spend on Speechcraft.

 In addition, whenever you make a Leadership check, you gain a bonus to the check equal to your Strength modifier.

 ### Fighting Dirty
-*3rd-level Path of the Marauder feature*

 Tricks and teamwork ensure your victory.
 You can use this feature in the following two ways while raging:

 * **Smokescreen**.
 You menace your foes, throwing them off from the real threat.
 As a ***bonus action***, you can distract an adjacent enemy that can see or hear you until the start of your next turn.
 Your allies have advantage on attack rolls against the distracted target.